exercism/website-copy/pages/terms.md

 ### Service Eligibility

-Exercism offers its products to the widest possible audience.
+We offer our Platform to the widest possible audience.
 We champion and nurture inclusivity, diversity and equality to the highest levels.
-Please take a look at our Code of Conduct for more information.

 Although we want to be open to all, the following eligibility restrictions do apply:

 ### Non-Eligibility based on suspension or removal